The Mediaverse

 What the ₹1.9 actually covers

-₹1.9 is the distribution rate.
-It pays for the carrier network that physically inserts your pamphlet into a copy of Times of India, Deccan Herald, The Hindu, Bangalore Mirror, or another title and delivers it on the morning round.
-It includes the depot handling, the carrier payout (typically 70 to 90 paise per pamphlet), and a small agency margin.
-It does not include printing, GST, wastage, or any premium positioning surcharge.
+₹1.9 (A2), ₹1.5 (A4), and ₹1.2 (A5) are the distribution rates.
+They pay for the carrier network that physically inserts your pamphlet into a copy of Times of India, Deccan Herald, The Hindu, Bangalore Mirror, or another title and delivers it on the morning round.
+Each rate includes the depot handling, the carrier payout (roughly 70 to 90 paise on A2, 55 to 70 paise on A4, 40 to 55 paise on A5), and a small agency margin.
+None of the three sizes bundles printing, GST, wastage, or any premium positioning surcharge.

 The four line items that turn ₹1.9 into ₹2.5